Skip to main content

 Research Projects

-8. Controlling the photophysical properties of liquid crystals using switchable dopants – Ivan Aprahamian
+10. Controlling the photophysical properties of liquid crystals using switchable dopants: Ivan Aprahamian

-Adaptive liquid crystals (LCs) are used in a myriad of applications, from active smart surfaces to sensors, color filters, and responsive reflectors.
-Although chiral switchable dopants are at the heart of these applications, the nature of the interactions between them and the host LC is poorly understood.
-The student will synthesize new chiral dopants and chiral hydrazone switches using established protocols.
-The student will then use NMR and UV spectroscopies to characterize the compounds and study their switching properties.
-Next, the chiral switches will be doped in liquid crystals and their HTP and DHTP will be assessed using polarized optical microscopy.
+Adaptive liquid crystals (LCs) are used in a myriad of applications from active smart surfaces to sensors, color filters, and responsive reflectors.
+Chiral switchable dopants are usually at the heart of these applications, though the nature of the interactions between them and the host LC, and how these interactions control the self-assembly and helical twist of the chiral LC, is poorly understood.
+The student will work on structure-property analyses to develop an understanding of the intermolecular interactions and structural parameters that control both the helical twisting power (HTP) and the change in helical twisting power (DHTP) upon switching of chiral photochromic dopants.
+The student will synthesize chiral hydrazone switches using protocols established in the research group.
+Once the compounds are at hand, the student will use NMR and UV spectroscopies to characterize the compounds and study their switching properties.
+Next, the chiral switches will be doped in commercially available liquid crystals and their HTP and DHTP will be assessed using polarized optical microscopy.
+The student will be mentored by a graduate student and will be trained on all the relevant instruments.
+This work will take place in the Chemistry Department.

 Lab Spotlight